cortinaluis/vue-google-map-sample/README.md

 ## 1. Description

-### 1-1. vue-cli
+### 1-1.
+What I did

-First, using "vue-cli" v3.0 to create a skeltal project.
+(1) Using "vue-cli" v3.0 to create a skeltal project.
-Second, setup Google Map using "google-maps-api-loader".
+(2) Setup Google Map using "google-maps-api-loader".
-Finally, using "d3" v5 to plot an overlay layer as SVG.
+(3) Using "d3" v5 to plot an overlay layer as SVG.

 ### 1-2.
 About Google Overlay + d3 SVG features